Sharp rise in demand for flights -- and in fares -- out of Moscow after Putin announces 'partial mobilization' – KION546

 By Uliana Pavlova and Tim Lister, CNN

+Direct flights from Moscow to Istanbul, Yerevan in Armenia and Baku in Azerbaijan are among those that are full, according to ticket aggregator websites.

+According to Google Trends, the term “leaving Russia” saw a sharp spike in searches among Russians over the past 24 hours.

-According to Google Trends, there has been a sharp rise in people searching “Aviasales” — a leading Russian flight sales engine.
-The number has quadrupled in the last 24 hours.
+Google Trends data also showed a sharp rise in Russians searching for “Aviasales” — a leading Russian flight sales engine.
+The number had quadrupled in 24 hours with most searches coming from Moscow and St. Petersburg.

-A survey of one-way fares in coming days to Belgrade, Tel Aviv and Istanbul shows a doubling and tripling of prices.
+According to Aviasales ticket aggregator, one-way tickets on Friday out of Moscow to Istanbul are starting at $2,715 per ticket.
+Before President Putin’s mobilization announcement, the tickets cost about $350.

-Russian state carrier Aeroflot’s website showed that only business class tickets were available for flights to Armenia on Wednesday.
-According to Aviasales’ website late Wednesday, one-way tickets from Moscow to Armenian capital Yerevan were available Thursday for $4,241, with multiple stops.
+Russian state carrier Aeroflot’s website showed that all economy class tickets to Armenia are sold out until September 28.

 Aeroflot said in a statement: “Due to inquiries from passengers and the media, we would like to inform you that Aeroflot Group airlines are operating as usual.
 There are no restrictions on ticket sales.”

+On Wednesday, Defense Minister Antti Kaikkonen said Finland is closely monitoring the situation in Russia following the Kremlin’s announcement of “partial mobilization.”

-The spike in demand for flights out of the country followed Putin’s speech on Wednesday morning, an intervention which threatened to escalate his faltering invasion of Ukraine.
+The spike in demand for flights out of the country, and in traffic at the Finnish border, followed Putin’s speech on Wednesday morning, an intervention which threatened to escalate his faltering invasion of Ukraine.
 The “partial mobilization” of citizens means those who are in the reserve could be called up, and those with military experience would be subject to conscription, Putin said.

 Defense Minister Sergei Shoigu said on Russian television Wednesday morning that 300,000 reservists would be called up.
 Putin added that the relevant decree had already been signed and was in effect.